-Biology is described as the ‘science of life’ and its everyday relevance means it is never far from the headlines from developing life saving vaccines to identifying new species.
-Biologists work in many different and diverse fields, from cell biology, to medicine, food production and ecology and their work is vital to life as we know it.
+Biology is described as the ‘science of life’ and biologists work in many different and diverse fields including cell biology, medicine, food production and ecology.

 GCSE grades in 6-6 combined science or a grade 6 in biology (if studied as a separate science) and 6 in maths.

 Admissions Webinar - 6.00 pm 6:00pm on 4th October 2021